The Civil Service Retirement System

 Key Takeaways

-• Benefits based on years of service and average of highest 3 consecutive years of pay.
+• Monthly benefits are based on years of service and your highest three consecutive salary years.

 The Civil Service Retirement System (CSRS) is a defined benefit and contributory retirement program.
 Federal employees share in the expense of the annuities on which the system is based.
 Upon retirement, federal employees receive monthly benefits from those annuities.